DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 Note that the `LocalGrouping` plugin should follow the `LocalSorting` to provide the correct group row sorting.

 .embedded-demo(sorting/local-group-sorting)

+## Custom Sorting Algorithm

+The `comparer` property of the [LocalSorting](../reference/local-sorting.md) plugin allows to implement a custom sorting algorithm.
+The following demo shows how to implement such functionality:

+.embedded-demo(sorting/local-custom-sorting)

 ## Remote Sorting